 While this isn’t what every hunter wants, many archers appreciate the challenge of these simple and lightweight bows for hunting game big and small.
-As a result, the market for recurve bows is alive and well and hunters have several options to choose from.
+As a result, the market for recurve bows for hunting is alive and well and hunters have several options to choose from.

-Choosing the Right Recurve Bow
+Choosing the Right Recurve Bow for Hunting

 Not every recurve bow is suitable for hunting, and even those that are can vary widely in how easy they are to use and what game you can hunt with them.
 To help you find the right recurve bow for whatever game you’re after, we’ll take a closer look at some of the important differences among these bows.